ahoneybun/nyxi-installer/README.md

 # The NixOS Installer

-This installed is named after my doggo Onyxia.
+This installer is named after my doggo Onyxia.

-This installer does the following at it's core:
+At the core of this installer it does the following:

 - Partition the drive of your choice
 - Installs a base of NixOS